 I started it out by sending invites that I designed and had printed on Shindigz.com.
 They’re great for personalized party supplies including everything from invitations to signs and even party favors.
 I’m a huge fan of creating custom or personalized things for your party; it just gives it that personalized touch so your party is like no one else’s.
 Here are the invites I made.
 I also included a little card inside with the date, time, and address.

 12 Days of Christmas Party Ideas

 12 Drinks for Drinking

 For my 12th day, I setup a 12 drinks for drinking table complete with, you guessed it, 12 different things.
-Two types of sparkling cider (with these gold champagne glasses), a handful of punch options, waters, and all sorts of varieties of hot chocolate.
+Two types of sparkling cider (with these gold champagne glasses), a handful of punch options like this Christmas punch, waters, and all sorts of varieties of hot chocolate.
 To stick with the theme, I customized these snowy scene cups and these bottle labels with the “12 drinks for drinking” lyric.
 The labels were so much better than just printing your own and taping them on.
 They were more like a vinyl that are already sticky.
 Just pull off the paper and stick right on.
 I used them on still water, sparkling water, and my sparkling cider.

 11 Gifts for Swiping